 There’s so much to remember

 It might seem like that, but just think about when you first learnt to ride a bike, or took up any hobby or skill-based activity.
-Now, you don’t give a second thought to staying in the saddle, or playing the right chords, or hitting the ball cleanly with the bat.
+You don’t give a second thought to staying in the saddle, playing the right chords, or hitting the ball cleanly with the bat anymore, although while you were learning you had to.
 It becomes a habit.
 That’s what you want your clutch control to become – a habit.
 And it will become one quicker than you think… as long as you think positively.

 I can’t find my biting point